 - Limnology I (Theoretical Limnology)

+- Limnologischer Freilandkurs (Applied Limnology)

 - Commercial Inland Fisheries

+- Fanggeräte (in German)

 - Integrative Fisheries Management

 - Fish Conservation

 - Sampling and Data Analysis in Fisheries Science

 DOMAIN III: AQUACULTURE

 Aquaculture is the fastest growing food production system in the world.
 Overfishing of the world's oceans and the increasing need for high quality animal-based protein are just two reasons for this development.
 Intensive aquaculture often has a bad reputation - and rightly so - as it pollutes natural waters and wastes resources.
 The sustainable development of aquaculture will therefore be a crucial challenge in the future.